alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 $CTA

-If you’re exporting goods that are being picked directly from your place of work by your customer (‘ex-works goods’), tell them to check if they need an export licence.

-###Exporting surveillance equipment to Iran
+##Exporting surveillance equipment to Iran

 You need a licence to export surveillance goods or services to Iran, including: